huaminghuangtw/Evergreen-Notes/Permanent-Notes/Never gossip about others.md

 ---

-Don't gossip.
+Don’t gossip.
 Don’t bad­mouth.
 Just don’t do it.

 ---